 Onsite access to health care maximizes your employees’ ability to get and stay healthy.

-Our programs have proven to reduce costs, injuries and improve the employee’s health, as well as the companies.
+Our St. Paul chiropractic clinic’s programs have proven to reduce costs, injuries and improve the employee’s health, as well as the companies.

-Chiropractic Treatment for Neck and Low Back Pain Improves the Value of Health Benefit Plans
+Chiropractic Treatment of Neck and Low Back Pain Improves the Value of Health Benefit Plans

 - A 2004 study by Legorreta et al. conclude that access to managed chiropractic care for back pain may reduce overall health costs because such care is more effective than traditional medicine and is less invasive.